genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 *Bisulphite conversion II control strip*

-This control uses Infinium I chemistry technology.
+This control uses the Infinium I chemistry technology.
 If the bisulphite conversion went well, the adenin base is added, generating signal in the red channel.
 If there is some unconverted DNA, the guanine base is incorporated, resulting to signal in the green channel.